exbibyte/sample_planning/README.md

 - Motion Primitives
 - Importance Sampling

-A sub goal of this project is to integrate and leverage benefits of several of these ideas in a hybrid solution.
+A sub-goal of this project is to integrate and leverage benefits of several of these ideas in a hybrid solution.

 Inputs to program
 - system dynamics and various constraints are supplied as functions
-- [TODO] environment obstacles are suppled in some format
+- environment obstacles

 # Progress
 - Sparcity: